Setting your sock’s intention

 - 8-ply is super neat.
 It gives a very dense fabric, is incredibly sturdy, and often has braided plies.

-- Braided Plies means the 4 strands that are plied together to make up the 8-plies are also plied together as 2-plies first.
+- Braided Plies means the 4 strands plied together to make up the 8-plies are also plied together as 2-plies first.

 Generally, the most popular long-lasting sock yarns are wool blends that contain at least 20% nylon.
 The wool provides warmth and breathability, while the nylon provides strength, elasticity, and durability.
-Wool also helps to regulate your body temperature, so it will keep you warm in the winter and cool in the summer.
+Wool also helps regulate your body temperature, keeping you warm in the winter and cool in the summer.

 Mohari is a wonderfully durable fiber when blended with merino and nylon.

-If you have consistently cold feet, Angora is a delightful addition to your sock blend, as it significantly boosts its heating capacity.
+Angora is a delightful addition to your sock blend if you have consistently cold feet, as it significantly boosts its heating capacity.

 - This is something you’ll want to avoid.